ChristopherALewis/glossary-for-product-managers/README.md

 ###Unmoderated User Test
 A user test with no interaction between the test team and the user.
 Results in video clips of the user’s screen, audio recording of the user’s voice, and is often tabulated with other user tests to generate quantitative insights.

-###Observed behavioural data / Self-reported data
+###Observed behavioral data / Self-reported data
-Data derived from behaviour reflects unconscious or unintentional biases that may be excluded when a tester is asked to self-report their experience using a mockup, prototype or product.
+Data derived from behavior reflects unconscious or unintentional biases that may be excluded when a tester is asked to self-report their experience using a mockup, prototype or product.

 ###Perception of value
 A measure of a tester’s experience viewing a mockup, reflects how the product concept translates into value in the user’s mind.